IsaiasSantana/keyboard_utils/README.md

 # keyboard_utils

-A Flutter plugin for check the keyboard visibility.
+A Flutter plugin for check the keyboard visibility and size.

 ![sample](https://i.imgur.com/OgictdS.gif)